--the later part of the move in extension the candles are on much higher volume than the initial candles at the base of the move
+-the later part of the move in extension, the candles are on much higher volume than the initial candles at the base of the move

 -the move is initiated on smaller capitalization asset (small-cap stock or alt-coin in crypto)

--the volatility of the move is far higher than average volatility on the instrument over the past 30 days.
+-the volatility of the move is far higher than the average volatility on the instrument over the past 30 days.